renemarc/home-assistant-config/www/screenshots/README.md

 # Screenshots

 Screenshots of UI elements features in this repository.
+A [screenshot making guide](#screenshot-making-guide) is available below.

 ## Cards